chienphamvu/kubex/README.md

 ## Usage

-KubeX provides simplified commands for common Kubernetes operations.
-It leverages `kubectl` to provide a more efficient and user-friendly experience. `kubecolor` is highly recommended for colored output.
+KubeX provides simplified commands for common Kubernetes operations, leveraging `kubectl` for a more efficient and user-friendly experience. `kubecolor` is highly recommended for colored output.

 *   **Listing resources:** `kubex get <resource> [options]`
     * `<resource>` can be any valid kubectl resource (`pod`, `deployment`, `service`, `serviceaccount`, etc.)